 Fort Sumner is a tiny village located in the state of New Mexico.
 With a population of 863 people and just one neighborhood, Fort Sumner is the 116th largest community in New Mexico.

-Fort Sumner is a blue-collar town, with 50.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fort Sumner, you'll notice that it is more blue-collar than most other communities in America.
+50.90% of Fort Sumner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Sumner is a village of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Fort Sumner who work in maintenance occupations (16.54%), office and administrative support (16.28%), and management occupations (9.30%).

 Fort Sumner is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.